-Wellness platform ShareCare to buy health business from Healthways -sources
+Wellness platform ShareCare to buy health business from HealthWays -sources

-(Reuters) - ShareCare Inc, a U.S. health and wellness online platform co-founded by TV personality Dr. Oz, has agreed to acquire the healthy living business of peer Healthways Inc .
+July 27 (Reuters) - ShareCare Inc, a U.S. digital health and wellness online platform co-founded by TV personality Dr. Oz, has agreed to acquire the healthy living business of peer Healthways Inc, according to people familiar with the matter.

-The sale, first reported by Reuters, offers a way for Healthways to refocus its efforts and investments away from its unprofitable population health division toward its growing targeted health programs business, which includes the Silver Sneakers Fitness brand, one of the country's largest exercise programs for seniors.
+The sale offers a way for Healthways to refocus its efforts and investments away from its unprofitable population health division toward its growing health business, which includes the Silver Sneakers Fitness brand, one of the country's largest exercise programs for seniors.

-"We did not have the time or the appetite to undertake the large amount of investment needed to bring up back to competitiveness in the population health space," Healthways Chief Executive Donato Tramuto told Reuters in an interview.

 For ShareCare, the acquisition represents an opportunity to boost revenue rapidly and gain clients, including national health insurer Anthem Inc.